How to Become a Millionaire – From a Stay-at-Home Mom

 Retiring early is really for my husband and not so he can be home with me all day, but so he can find what he’s passionate about.

 I’m a stay at home mom and I make money from my blog, so I’m already living my dream.
-To be able to raise my kids, be “there” and make money is really all I could ever ask for.
+To be able to raise my kids, be “there” and make money is really all I could ever ask for (on my own terms).

 I’m a year into this blogging game and I’m making more money now than when I was a full-time Corporate Marketing Manager.
-This is the MAIN reason why we can focus on paying off our house and begin contributing to our investments because of my blogging income.
+You can see how I make money blogging here.

 Let’s Recap the Steps You Need to Take to Become a Millionaire